Back

 Why it’s Important

-Nonprofit organizations often struggle to balance present needs with future sustainability.
+Organizations often struggle to balance present needs with future sustainability.
 This dashboard paints a clear picture of cash flow and deferred revenue, enabling leaders to plan and allocate resources effectively.

 By tracking net changes in critical financial metrics (like AR balances), finance teams can not only monitor cash flow but also ensure fiscal compliance.
 It consolidates financial data into a snapshot that makes it easy to present to stakeholders and make timely adjustments to budgets or strategies.